JarmoTro/LibraryAPI/README.md

 npm i
 ```

-4. Change the DB connection string, API key and the secret in .env of the backend folder.
-Don't forget to not check the .env into version control!
+4. Change the DB connection string, API key and the secret in .env of the backend folder. **Don't commit .env!**

 ```
 DB_CONNECTION="mongodb://localhost:27017/library"